andyzeng/arc-robot-vision/README.md

 **Input**: An RGB-D image of various objects in a scene

-**Output**: Confidence map of pixel-level affordances (where values closer to one indicates better locations for grasping with suction)
+**Output**: Confidence map of pixel-level affordances (where higher values indicate better locations for grasping with suction)